-We are a community finding our story in God's story and the courage to talk about it!
+We gather to know Jesus Christ and make Him known!
 This is what All Saints' is about all of the time and our education programs are designed to help us in our mission.

 We welcome visitors, explorers, or those looking for a church home.
 Follow the menu links to specific opportunities.
 Contact the Co-rectors for individual needs.

 What do Episcopalians believe?

 For those who are looking for a church home, it is helpful to have an idea of what we in the Episcopal Church believe.
 We believe in one God, Father, Son, and Holy Spirit.
 We believe that we receive grace and redemption in Jesus Christ.
 We receive these through the love of God in Christ, not by our own merit.
 Our worship service includes Scripture readings, prayer, music, and Holy Communion.
 Communion and Baptism are the two great sacraments given by Christ to his Church.
 We have a three-fold source of authority for beliefs and doctrine in the Episcopal Church: Scripture, tradition, and reason tempered by experience.
 These are at the foundation of our beliefs.